twilio/workshop/docs/dynamic_apps.rst

        ('/', HelloWorld),
    ], debug=True)

-When you refresh the page, you should now see the entire TwiML response (and maybe it's even highlighted and formatted).
+When you refresh the page, you should now see the entire TwiML response (and it may even be highlighted and formatted).

 Using the Twilio Helper Library